awsdocs/aws-javascript-developer-guide-v2/emc-examples-templates.md

 Create a Node\.js module with the file name `emc_create_jobtemplate.js`\.
 Be sure to configure the SDK as previously shown\.

 Specify the parameters JSON for template creation\.
 You can use most of the JSON parameters from a previous successful job to specify the `Settings` values in the template\.
-This example uses the job settings from [Creating and Managing Transcoding Jobs in AWS Elemental MediaConvert](emc-examples-jobs.md)\.
+This example uses the job settings from [Creating and Managing Transcoding Jobs in MediaConvert](emc-examples-jobs.md)\.

 Call the `createJobTemplate` method by creating a promise for invoking an `AWS.MediaConvert` service object, passing the parameters\.
 Then handle the response in the promise callback\.